hadiachaudhary10/LottieAnimation/README.md

 # 🎯 LottieAnimation
-Animate a view from one position to another
+The aim of this project was to animate a view from one position to another.

 ## ✅ Screenshots